Community Leadership Program

 Participants and Selection

-Each year, fifty leaders from the private, public and non-profit sectors of the community are selected to participate in this transformational program.
+Each year, leaders from the private, public and non-profit sectors of the community are selected to participate in this transformational program.
 Ideal candidates have demonstrated some level of community leadership experience and are committed to community engagement.

 All nominated candidates will be invited to apply.
 When completing the application, careful, thorough responses are encouraged in order to ensure the Selection Committee has enough information on which to judge fit for the program and dedication to community leadership development.
 The long-standing Community Leadership Program is highly competitive and many candidates apply more than once.